How to communicate your goals and wishes for yourself and your loved ones.

 Besides documenting your goals and assets, you should plan to review and update your paperwork on a regular basis.

-• Assets minor children may have, such as a 529 plan to help pay for education, a custodial account, or a trust (review to ensure successor owners, custodians, or trustees are named)
+- Assets minor children may have, such as an account to help pay for education, a custodial account, or a trust (review to ensure successor owners, custodians, or trustees are named)

 Communicate with family members